 - The discipline to execute the coaching framework consistently

-Put the sales coach into training
+2. Put the sales coach into training

 For example, one of our customers, a high growth tech company was launching a new product and wanted to ensure their sales team delivered a consistent message to prospects.
 To enable their sales managers to coach sales reps through this they first certified them on how to sell the product themselves.
 This ensured that they knew exactly what the reps had to do, and when combined with their own experience and skills were prepared to coach their teams effectively.

 Provide live examples to managers on how to have coaching conversations.
 Help them understand what they should be looking for and what areas to focus in on for the greatest impact.
-Provide them with the opportunity to role play their coaching so they can play it back and learn from it.
+Provide them with the opportunity to role-play their coaching so they can play it back and learn from it.

-Leverage reporting and tools
+3. Leverage reporting and tools

-For example, if you’re looking at what effectiveness indicators are winning deals, your sales enablement software (like MindTickle) can provide you with information on what content your best reps are accessing before a big meeting.
-This may provide data about what behaviors are winning deals, and in turn what behaviors may need to change in order to improve the results of some of your reps.
+For example, if you’re looking at what the indicators are for salespeople who win deals, your sales enablement software can provide you with information on what content your best reps are accessing before a big meeting.
+This may provide data about what behaviors are correlative with winning deals, and in turn what behaviors may need to change in order to improve the results of some of your reps.

-Mentor the coach
+4. Mentor the coach

 While mentoring and buddying is usually a one-on-one activity, you can encourage collaboration and peer-to-peer learning amongst the management team by bringing them together.
 Some of our customers have organized manager workshops that give sales managers the opportunity to share what works and what doesn’t in a supportive and collaborative environment.

-Provide regular feedback from Executives
+5. Provide regular feedback from executives

-Incentivize successful coaches
+6. Incentivize successful coaches

-Along with Executive buy-in, rewards and incentives are another good way to engage managers.
+Along with executive buy-in, rewards and incentives are another good way to engage sales managers.
 While successful sales managers are incentivized when their team meets quota, how often are good sales coaches recognized or incentivized?